Kneecap recap: Who are the west Belfast Irish language rap trio and why are they considered controversial?

-Kneecap recap: Who are the republican Irish language rap trio from Belfast and why are they considered controversial?
+Kneecap: Who are Belfast's republican Irish language rap trio and why are they labelled controversial?
 A breakdown of the group's background, lyrics and antics

 and live on Freeview channel 276